randy3k/Terminus/README.md

 ```
 PS: For packages developers, the setting `view.settings().get("terminus_view.tag")` can be used to identify the terminal.
 The fields `cmd` and `cwd` understand Sublime Text build system [variables](https://www.sublimetext.com/docs/3/build_systems.html#variables).

-Text can be sent to the terminal with
+- text can be sent to the terminal with
 ```py
 window.run_command(
     "terminus_send_string",